KDE/digikam-doc/asset_management/data_protection.rst

 If your disk is making weird noises, normal file recovery software isn’t going to work.
 Do a quick backup if that is going to happen to you.
 (Use dd utility if possible, not a normal file backup since dd reads in a smooth, spiraling stream from beginning to end and doesn't stress the mechanics).
 There are specialist companies that can recover data from otherwise destroyed drive, but they are costly, plan for 2000$ minimum charge.

 Linux `SmartMonTools <https://en.wikipedia.org/wiki/Smartmontools>`_ suite allows to query the storage hardware devices for future failure.
-We hightly recommend to use this kind of tool on your computer.
+We highly recommend to use this kind of tool on your computer.

 Solid State Drives: USB Sticks, Memory Cards, Flash Disks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~